betajippity/betajippity.github.io/_posts/2020-02-09-shadow-terminator-in-takua.md

 Doing this check is enough to make my bidirectional renders match my unidirectional ones; intuitively this approach is similar to the check one has to carry out when applying adjoint Bsdf adjustments [(Veach 1996)](https://graphics.stanford.edu/papers/non-symmetric/) for shading normals and refraction.

 That's pretty much it!
-If you want the details for how these two techniques are derived and why they work, I strongly encourage reading the Estevez 2019 chapter in Ray Tracing Gems and reading through both the short paper and the presentation slides / notes for the Chiang 2019 SIGGRAPH talk..
+If you want the details for how these two techniques are derived and why they work, I strongly encourage reading the Estevez 2019 chapter in Ray Tracing Gems and reading through both the short paper and the presentation slides / notes for the Chiang 2019 SIGGRAPH talk.

----

 **References**